 Facebook, Instagram, and Twitter are just a few of the many social network websites people can join.
-Social networking websites can be harmless and fun to use, but it’s important to understand the dangers of posting your personal photos and information to these sites.
-It’s especially crucial for college students to think about the long-term consequences: Things you put online can put you at risk, be misconstrued, and potentially ruin your chances for finding a new job.
+Social networking websites can be harmless and fun to use.
+However, it’s important to understand the dangers of posting your personal photos and information to these sites.
+It’s key for college students to think about the long-term consequences.
+Things you put online can put you at risk, be misconstrued, and potentially ruin your chances for finding a new job.
 So be careful what you post on social media.

-According to CareerBuilder, 60% of employers search social media websites to find out if their applicant is the right one for them.
+According to CareerBuilder, 60% of employers search social media platforms to find out if their applicant is the right one for them.
 Have you thought about what kind of first impression your digital footprint will have on potential employers?
 It’s as important to review your social networking sites as much as your professional networking channels.
 Here are some guidelines for improving your online image.

 Be smart about what you post